makbarramadhan62/System-Administrasi-Server/Modul 3/Modul3.md

   }
   ```

-- After that, we need to go to sites-enable to restart nginx, so we need to type command `cd /etc/nginx/sites-enabled; sudo nginx -t; sudo nginx -s reload`.
+- After that, we need to go to sites-enabled to restart nginx, so we need to type command `cd /etc/nginx/sites-enabled; sudo nginx -t; sudo nginx -s reload`.

 - Then, we can try it in our lovely browser and hopefully its works.
 I think :)